-In August, 1826, smith led a group of trappers on his first trip to California, which landed him in some trouble with the Mexican authorities.
+In August 1826, Smith led a group of trappers on his first trip to California, which landed him in some trouble with the Mexican authorities.
 The group followed the Colorado River in search of new hunting grounds and were attacked by Mohave Indians, losing several men.
-Later, they were led by two Tongva Indians to the San Gabriel Mission, avoiding Death Valley, and eventually reaching the mission west of present day Los Angeles, California.
-Smith and some of his men were soon arrested by Mexican authorities, but were later released on the promise that they would leave the territory and never return.
-Despite their promise to leave, the party then made their way to the San Joaquín Valley, which they explored.
+Later, they were led by two Tongva Indians to the San Gabriel Mission, avoiding Death Valley, and eventually reaching the mission west of present-day Los Angeles, California.
+Smith and some of his men were soon arrested by Mexican authorities but were later released on the promise that they would leave the territory and never return.
+Despite their promise to leave, the party made their way to the San Joaquín Valley, which they explored.

 Leaving the majority of the men in California, Smith and two other men left California in the spring of 1827, crossing the Sierra Nevada Range into Utah.
 One of the men died in the crossing, but Smith and the other man eventually made it to their company rendezvous at Bear Lake, Utah.

-Despite the Mexicans warnings, Smith returned to California in July, 1827 with 18 men and two women, once again following the Colorado River.
-At the river crossing they were attacked by Mohave Indians, who killed ten of the men and took the two women.
-Smith and the other survivors then made their way to the San Gabriel Mission, before moving northward to meet up with the group they had left in the San Joaquin Valley.
-Before long, Smith and his men were again arrested, but amazingly were released again, despite his earlier breach of trust.
+Despite the Mexicans warnings, Smith returned to California in July 1827 with 18 men and two women, once again following the Colorado River.
+At the river crossing, they were attacked by Mohave Indians, who killed ten of the men and took the two women.
+Smith and the other survivors made their way to the San Gabriel Mission, before moving northward to meet up with the group they had left in the San Joaquin Valley.
+Before long, Smith and his men were again arrested, but amazingly were released, despite his earlier breach of trust.
 Though Smith promised to leave California, he and his men hunted in the Sacramento Valley for several months before departing.